 We are offering classes in the morning, afternoon, or as full-day sessions.
 Feel free to mix and match by signing up for both a morning and afternoon session, or choose a full-day session each day.
 For those wanting to immerse themselves, we also have two-day workshops for more involved projects.

-Morning (AM) classes run from 9:00 AM to 1:00 PM, and afternoon (PM) classes run from 2:00 PM to 6:00 PM.
+Morning (AM) classes run from 9:00 AM to 1:00 PM.
+Afternoon (PM) classes run 2:00 PM to 6:00 PM.

 If you see this icon, the workshop is beginner-friendly.